circleguard/circlecore/source/contributing.rst

 Contributing
 ============

-We are an entirely open source project, and contributions are more than welcome.
+We are an open source project, and contributions are more than welcome.

 We try to keep track of issues through the
 `circlecore github <https://github.com/circleguard/circlecore/issues>`_,